KatharinaSimma/final-project/README.md

 - Date Fetching is done with GraphQL Apollo
 - I implemented full user authentication incl. session tokens plus authorizations
 - UI Design & Prototyping was done in ExcaliDraw
-- The design is fully responsive and was implemented with Tailwind & Daisy UI incl. themes
+- The design is fully responsive and was implemented with Tailwind & Daisy UI
 - I did E2E and unit test
 - Deployed on Fly.io: https://taskology.fly.dev/
 - Continuous Integration with GitHub Actions